 Questions and Answers

-The CRT is currently developing its Reconcili(action) Plan.
-It includes short and long-term actions to better serve Indigenous people through the CRT process.
+The Reconcili(action) Plan 2021-2024 contains 42 short and long-term actions to better serve Indigenous peoples through the CRT process.

-The following actions have been completed as of July 2020.
-These are only the start of our Reconcili(action) Plan:
+The following actions have been completed or are ongoing as of March 2021:

-- Updating the CRT website so that Indigenous peoples see themselves represented, can easily navigate the website, and feel invited to use the CRT to resolve their matter
+- Updated the CRT website so that Indigenous peoples see themselves represented, can easily navigate the website, and feel invited to use the CRT to resolve their matter

-- Hiring an Indigenous Summer Law Student for 2020
+- Hired an Indigenous Summer Law Student for 2020

-- Providing cultural competency training and Trauma-informed Practice training for all CRT staff and members
+- Providing cultural competency training for all CRT staff and tribunal members

 - Providing Indigenous languages as interpretation options

-The CRT is committed to this plan, and plans to demonstrate accountability by providing updates in its Annual Report and blog posts when actions are completed and implemented.
+The CRT is committed to this plan, and plans to demonstrate accountability by providing updates in its Annual Report and website when actions are completed and implemented.

 Is the CRT an adversarial process like the court system?